 Adults seek orthodontic treatment for many of the same reasons as children.
-Some adults had orthodontic problems as children, but were unable to address them until now.
-Others who had treatment at a younger age may need further treatment as adults due to relapse or limitations in initial treatment.
+Some adults had orthodontic problems as children but were unable to address them until now.
+Others who had treatment at a younger age may need further treatment as adults due to relapse or limitations in the initial treatment.

 Benefits of Adult Orthodontics

 Adults can benefit from orthodontic treatment in many ways, including:

 - Align the teeth to create a more aesthetic and beautiful smile

 - Correct relapse after previous orthodontic treatment due to lack of long term retainer wear

 - Improve the ability to brush and floss, especially for crowded or overlapping lower front teeth

 - Create a better or more comfortable bite and the ability to chew

 - Close spaces between the teeth

 - Reduce excessive wear on the teeth due to grinding or poor bite